Andrew Uchendu: Early life and education

-Uchendu was born in Mgbuitanwo, Emohua to the Royal family of Uchendu Osi.
+Uchendu was born in Mgbuitanwo, Emohua, to the royal family of Uchendu Osi.
 He obtained his First School leaving Certificate in 1962, West African School Certificate in 1971 and proceeded to the Hope Waddell Training Institution in Calabar, where he earned his Higher School Certificate (HSC) in 1973.
-He holds a bachelor's degree in Agricultural Economics from prestigious University of Ibadan, where he graduated with B. Sc (Hons) Second Class (Upper Division).
+He holds a bachelor's degree in agricultural economics from the University of Ibadan, where he graduated with a B.Sc.
+(Hons) Second Class (Upper Division).

 Career

-He worked in so many Organizations including the Rivers State Ministry of Commerce and Industry, Nigerian Agricultural and Cooperative Bank Ltd, Kaduna and the Niger Delta Basin Development Authority.
-In March 1985, he was appointed the General Manager/Chief Executive Officer of Risonpalm Ltd. In 1989, based upon his performance, he was elevated to the position of Managing Director/Chief Executive Officer, and thus became the first Managing Director of a Rivers State-owned Company.
-During his tenure in Risonpalm, the Company made profits in seven consecutive years.
+He worked in many organizations, including the Rivers State Ministry of Commerce and Industry; Nigerian Agricultural and Cooperative Bank Ltd., Kaduna; and the Niger Delta Basin Development Authority.
+In March 1985, he was appointed the general manager/chief executive officer of Risonpalm Ltd. In 1989, he was elevated to the position of managing director/chief executive officer, and thus became the first managing director of a Rivers State-owned company.
+During his tenure in Risonpalm, the company made profits in seven consecutive years.

-Awards and Achievements
+Awards and achievements

-HON.
-ANDREW IGBONULE UCHENDU was a 1992 recipient of the Federal Government National Productivity Merit Award, the highest honour that can be conferred on any worker in the public service in Nigeria.
+Uchendu was a 1992 recipient of the Federal Government National Productivity Merit Award, the highest honour that can be conferred on any worker in the public service in Nigeria.
 He was in 1994 drafted into politics by the Ogbakor Ikwerre Cultural Organisation.
 He represented Emohua, Ikwerre and Obio/Akpor LGAs at the 1994/1995 National Constitutional Conference.

 One of the best members of the House of Representatives, Hon.
 Uchendu has moved six crucial motions.
 These include the motions on Ogbakiri crises, Rehabilitation of the East/West Expressway, Establishment of the Oloibiri Oil Museum, Youth Unemployment and Youth Restiveness in Nigeria, Insecurity in the Niger Delta, and the Invasion of the Rivers State House of Assembly by Hoodlums.
 He has, in addition, sponsored three fundamental Bills in the House.
 They are the Standard Tendering Procedure for the Award of Contracts in the Public Service (popularly known as Due Process), the National Youth Development Programme, and the Amendment to the Petroleum Technology Development Fund Act.

 In the course of his tenure as a Member of House of Representatives, Uchendu attracted a number of Federal and State Projects, namely;

 Water projects at Oduoha-Ogbakiri, Rumuche-Emohua, Ovogo and Rumuodogo II in Odegu.